 Annual rental payments - Effective December 1, 1985, the District leased the Marin General Hospital facility to MGH for a term of 30 years pursuant to Section 32126 of the Local Hospital District Law.
-Per the amended lease agreement dated August 25, 1987, as further amended by the subsequent agreements, the annual rent payments comprise capital expenditures made by MGH and quarterly payments of approximately \$109,000 and \$104,000 for 2014 and 2013, respectively.
+Per the amended lease agreement dated August 25, 1987, as further amended by the subsequent agreements, the annual rent payments comprise capital expenditures made by MGH and quarterly payments of approximately \$114,000 and \$109,000 for the years ended June 30, 2015 and 2014, respectively.
 The minimum cash payment, which is payable in quarterly installments, increases annually by 5% throughout the lease term.

 Due to the significant capital investment required for the hospital modernization program completed in June 1989, MGH's rental payment commitment for capital expenditures due under the entire lease has been satisfied.
 The advanced capital commitment (including the excess capital commitment) has been recorded as deferred revenue.
-The total deferred lease revenue was \$1,578,767 and \$2,609,247 as of June 30, 2014 and 2013, respectively.
+The total deferred lease revenue was \$326,055 and \$1,578,767 as of June 30, 2015 and 2014, respectively.